 The Content of Their Character: Racism and 5 Lessons in Total Depravity

 During Dr. King’s time, he brought a heightened awareness to the problem of racism by fighting systematically against injustice in society.
 The discussions of race and racism have continued to this day and still effect us, even now.
-In this post, I hope to fight against the sin of racism, theologically, by providing you with five biblical principles regarding racism and the doctrine of total depravity.
+In this article, I hope to fight against the sin of racism theologically by providing you with five biblical principles regarding racism and the doctrine of total depravity.

 2. A racist response to racism is still racism.
 Just as I have heard some white brothers and sisters tell me that they were taught to hate black people, I have also heard some black people tell me that they only hate white people because white people hated them first.
 I have no doubt that reactionary racism is real, but we should never believe it is justified.
 Jeremiah 17:9 says “The heart is deceitful above all things, and desperately wicked.
 Who can know it?”
 It is wrong to think that racism is a proper reaction to the sin of racism.
 Jesus proves this with His life and death.
 People discriminated against and opposed our Lord Jesus even to the point of murdering Him on a cross, and yet in His darkest hour, He displayed kindness and mercy, even so far as to plead with the Father for the forgiveness of those who persecuted Him.
 The Bible says in Romans 12:17 “Repay no one evil for evil.”
 If we repay racism with racism and call it justified, then we prove to be transgressors of the royal law of God.